SugakWlad/connect_four/README.md

 ![other signers](https://github.com/SugakWlad/connect_four/blob/master/screenshots/win.png)
 ![other signers](https://github.com/SugakWlad/connect_four/blob/master/screenshots/after_win.png)
-* And then the game will be reload
+* And then the game will be relouded
 ***

 You can see all screenshots in [screenshots folder](https://github.com/SugakWlad/connect_four/tree/master/screenshots)